Sphereon-Opensource/OpenID-Federation/README.md

 # The database name.
 ```

+See [.env.example](.env.example) for all the allowd values and their explanations

 ### Key Management System (KMS)

 The service supports multiple KMS providers.
 Use the environment variable `KMS_PROVIDER` to select the desired provider:

 - `memory`: In-memory KMS (for development and testing only!)
 - `aws`: AWS Key Management Service
 - `azure`: Azure Key Vault

 #### In-Memory KMS (Default/testing)

 ```env
 KMS_PROVIDER=memory
 # When set to 'memory', the service uses a local in-memory key store for encryption and decryption.
 ```

+**Note:** The memory KMS is not storing any private keys!.
+It is in memory, which means they will be gone after a reboot.
+This was done on purpose, as you should use an external
+KMS system with proper protection like Azure Keyvault or AWS KMS.

 #### AWS KMS Example

 When configured like below, AWS Key Management Service will be used.
 You need to provide your AWS region, and you will also need to provide an access key id and secret.

 **Creating an AWS Access Key and Secret Access Key**

 1. **Sign In to AWS Management Console**
    Use your AWS account credentials to sign in at [https://aws.amazon.com/](https://aws.amazon.com/).
 2. **Navigate to IAM (Identity and Access Management)**
     - In the AWS Management Console, search for **IAM** or select it from the list of services.
     - IAM lets you manage users, groups, roles, and their associated access credentials.

 3. **Create or Select an IAM User**
     - If you already have a user for programmatic access, select that user from the **Users** tab.
     - Otherwise, to create a new user:
         - Click on **Add User**.
         - Enter a username.
         - Under **Select AWS Access Type**, check **Programmatic access** (this is needed to generate an access key and secret key).

 4. **Set Permissions**
     - For initial testing, you could attach existing policies like **AWSKeyManagementServicePowerUser** to ensure the user has permission to work with AWS KMS.
     - For production environments, it’s best to follow the principle of least privilege and attach only the necessary permissions.

 5. **Review and Create User**
     - Complete the steps and on the final screen, AWS will display an **Access Key ID** and **Secret Access Key**.
     - **Important:** Save your secret access key securely as it is shown only once.
 You can download the credentials as a CSV file.

 Use the values from step 5 to set the Environment variables:

 ```env
 KMS_PROVIDER=aws
 # Use 'aws' to select AWS Key Management Service.